Academic Resources at Grinnell

 - The Academic Advising Office provides individual tutoring for all subjects in Humanities and Social Studies.
 Call the Academic Advising Office at 641-269-3713 or contact Belinda Backous, learning specialist.
 These subjects include: anthropology, art, economics, education, gwss, global development studies, history, linguistics, music, philosophy, policy studies, political science, religious studies, sociology, and theatre/dance.

 - For assistance in language tutoring, contact individual language departments.
 The drop-in lab-based tutoring can provide assistance with Arabic, Chinese, French, German, Greek, Japanese, Latin, Russian, and Spanish.

 - For tutors in the sciences — biology, chemistry, biological chemistry, neuroscience and physics — work through the Science Learning Center located in Noyce Science Center, Room 2809.
 Contact Minna Mahlab, director for more information.

 - Individual tutors for psychology can be obtained by contacting Barbara Brown, lab technician, in the psychology department (Noyce Science Center, Room 1517).

 - Drop-in, lab-based tutoring is available for mathematics and statistice (MAT 115, 123, 124, 131, 133, and 209).
 Contact Renee Bourgeois Parsons, coordinator for more information.
 The lab is located in Noyce Science Center, Room 2012.

 - Tutoring in computer science can be obtained by contacting Sarah Dahlby Albright, coordinator in Noyce Science Center, Room 3826.
 There is individual tutoring and drop-in, lab-based tutoring for computer science and upper-level statistics.

-- Individual assistance with writing assignments can be obtained by contacting the Writing Lab located in Humanities and Social Studies Center, Room N3129.
+- Individual assistance with writing assignments can be obtained by contacting the Writing, Reading, and Speaking Center.
 Contact Tisha Turk, director, for more information.

 - The Library Lab and Research Tutors can provide individual assistance with research questions.
 They are located in the Burling Library.
 Contact Phil Jones, consulting librarian, or stop by the research desk.

 - The Data Analysis and Social Inquiry Lab (DASIL) provides lab-based assistance with using data and with statistical and GIS software.
 The lab is located in Humanities and Social Studies Center, Room S1310.
 Xavier Escandell, director.

 Students Who Would Like To Receive Tutoring in the Humanities/Social Studies